jason-hansen/highlights/README.md

     - text doesn't work on something like: 'letter "Z"' bc it expands to 'letter "Z" have'
 - injecting a span doesn't work if the highlight is across multiple html tags (p, em, etc.)
 - consolidate logging into the backend?
 Or at least don't just let them die in the popup.js?
-- beef up readme with how-to "load unpacked", how-to use it, style, icon attribution, etc
+- beef up readme with how to install/"load unpacked", how to use it, icon attribution link, "why" behind the project, etc.
 - code/file organization?
-- add unit tests somehow?
+- add unit tests somehow? https://stackoverflow.com/questions/14798528/testing-browser-extensions/17370531#17370531

 ## ROADMAP (for version 2)
 - JSON of highlight: text, color, location, note